2i2c-org/team-compass/.github/ISSUE_TEMPLATE/new-bug.md

 <!-- Describe what you expected or want to happen -->

-# Actions to improve this?
+# Actions to address this

 <!-- Add a list of actions that should be taken to improve this -->